uob-coms20007/uob-coms20007.github.io/notes/index.md

 * * *

-This section contains selected definitions, examples and theorems from the unit, which you will find indispensable for answering problems and completing the exam.
+This section contains a written account of all the material you need for this unit.